crspybits/SMSyncServer/README.md

 # Demo App: Shared Notes

 In `iOS/Shared Notes` there is a demo app, which enables multiple devices to access the same collection of notes across iOS devices.
+Open the project `Shared Notes.workspace` in Xcode.

 # Usage Examples
 * The most comprehensive set of usage examples are in the XCTests in the sample iOSTests app (though some of these make use of internal methods using `@testable`).
 The following examples are extracted from those XCTests.